FeedMeYourData/test-repository/README.md

 # Test Repository

-Tests to see if Diffusion and Arcanist work properly Tests to see if they also work after instance reboot
+Tests to see if Diffusion and Arcanist work properly Tests to see if they also work after instance reboot and this command is run:

+`sudo /usr/sbin/sshd -f /etc/ssh/sshd_config.phabricator`